sCrypt-Inc/specification/docs/index.rst

 sCrypt is designed to facilitate writing smart contract running on chain.

 * It is easy to learn.
-Syntactically, sCrypt is similar to Solidity, making it easier to be adopted by existing smart contract developers.
-However, the resemblance is only superficial, since sCrypt is compiled into Bitcoin Script by the underlying compiler, instead of EVM bytecode.
+Syntactically, sCrypt is similar to Javascript and Solidity, making it easier to be adopted by existing web and smart contract developers.
 * It is statically typed.
 Type checking can help detect many errors at compile time.